MicrosoftDocs/customer-insights/topics/onboarding-guidance.md

 * The Out-of-the-Box reports showing the events coming through from the Web SDK is pre-defined visualizations and dashboards.

 ### Derived signals
 * The ability to create a derived signal from the web analytics data, filter it and export it to ADLS.
-That then allows for importing the data into [Dynamics 365 Customer Insights](https://dynamics.microsoft.com/en-us/ai/customer-insights/).
+That then allows for importing the data into Customer Insights.

 ## Product use cases for customers to test
 ### First run experience